Double-blind, Placebo-control, Cross-over Trial of Cannabidiol for Essential Tremor

 Aim 2: Is CBD safe and well tolerated for short-term use in an ET population?

-With respect to expected outcomes, the findings of aims 1 & 2 are expected to provide the necessary pilot data to justify, or not, the scientific need for further human trails of CBD for the treatment of ET.
+With respect to expected outcomes, the findings of aims 1 & 2 are expected to provide the necessary pilot data to justify, or not, the scientific need for further human trials of CBD for the treatment of ET.
 Furthermore, these findings have the potential to open up alternative basic science lines of targeted testing and drug development with the potential to develop a novel molecule specifically designed for ET and increase excitement and funding within biotechnology companies.